MateoZouko/stock_price-prediction/README.md

 # Stock Price Prediction

-This project aims to predict stock prices using machine learning.
-It involves loading stock data, preprocessing it, engineering features, training a model, and making predictions.
-The project also includes a visualization of the actual versus predicted stock prices.
+In this project I trained a Machine Learning model that is able to predict the price of the stock "Apple".
+During the develompent I load the stock data, preprocess it, engineer the features that I wanted to make the technical analysis, train the model and make the predictions.
+It also includes a chart that helps to visualize the prediction.

 ## Table of Contents